UM-KevinHe/BRIGHT/README.md

 ```
 for the latest development version.
 Or you can clone the latest development version here and install yourself using `devtools`.

-### Warning!
+# Warning!

 Most functions in `BRIGHT` impute missing genotypes in PLINK bfiles with a homozygous A2 genotype, which is the same as using the `--fill-missing-a2` option in PLINK.
 It is the user's responsibility to filter out individuals and SNPs with too many missing genotypes beforehand.

-### BRIGHTs tutorial
+# BRIGHTs tutorial
 BRIGHTs group of methods utilize a wide variety of summary-level data from different populations to carry out transfer-learning.
 We accounted for Linkage Disequilibrium (LD) via a reference panel (1000 genome project as default).
 The reference panel is assumed to be in PLINK 1 [format](https://www.cog-genomics.org/plink/1.9/input#bed).
 Summary statistics are expected to be loaded into memory as a data.frame/data.table.

 Below we discuss the required data and implementation tutorials separately for quantitative traits and binary traits.

-#### BRIGHTs with quantitative traits
+## BRIGHTs with quantitative traits
 For quantitative traits, BRIGHTs requires the GWAS summary statistics from the target minority population, while from the prior majority populations either GWAS summary statistics or coefficients estimated from joint models (e.g. PRS or LASSO regression) can be used for model fitting.
+We note that more than 1 prior majority data can be incorporated in the BRIGHTs model.

 First we read the minority summary statistics and majority summary statistics into R, and provide the `ref` names of the reference panel.
 If `ref` names are provided as "EUR", "AFR", "EAS", "SAS" ,or "AMR", then the default 1000 genome project reference panels will be used; otherwise `ref` needs to be provided as a directory to the plink1 format files (.bim, .bed, .fam).